-The reason why marijuana’s eligibility is in question is that it has some of the chemicals found in tobacco which could harm the lungs, however, the effects don’t have enough evidence either.
+The reason why cannabis eligibility is in question is that it has some of the chemicals found in tobacco which could harm the lungs, however, the effects don’t have enough evidence either.

-Marijuana can be both good and also not acceptable for medication.
-In addition, several marijuana-based medications have been approved or are undergoing clinical tests.
+Cannabis can be both good and also not acceptable for medication.
+In addition, several cannabis-based medications have been approved or are undergoing clinical tests.

 Nabiximols(sativex®), a mouth spray that currently available in the United Kingdom, Canada and several European countries for treating the spasticity pain.

-Researchers generally consider medication like these, which use purified chemicals derived from based on those in the marijuana plant to be more promising than the use of the whole marijuana plant.
+Researchers generally consider medication like these, which use purified chemicals derived from based on those in the cannabis plant to be more promising than the use of the whole cannabis plant.

-An additional concern with “medical marijuana” is that little is known about the long-term impact of its use by people with health and/age-related issues such as old adults or people with cancer, AIDS or other neurodegenerative diseases.
+An additional concern with “medical cannabis” is that little is known about the long-term impact of its use by people with health and/age-related issues such as old adults or people with cancer, AIDS, or other neurodegenerative diseases.